 A method a way of proceeding or doing something, i.e. a procedure, especially one that is systematic or regular; orderliness of thought or action.
 As methods, it refers to the techniques or arrangement of work for a particular field or subject.

-A methodology is a system of methods and principles used in a particular discipline.
-It is akin to a philosophy or an approach which holds the methods together as a coherent system.
+A methodology is a system of methods, principles and theories used in a particular discipline.
+It is akin to a philosophy or an approach which holds the methods and theories together as a coherent system.

-More precisely, the term methodology may refer to the branch of philosophy concerned with the science of method.edited 8 February, 2016 by Allan Parsons
+More narrowly, the term methodology may refer to the branch of philosophy concerned with the science of method.edited 6 March, 2019 by Allan Parsons